marco262/my_wiki/data/dnd/subclass/path-of-the-battlerager-homebrew.md

 ## Battlerager Armor

-When you choose this path at 3rd level, you gain a set of [[[equipment:Armor and Shields#spiked-armor|spiked armor]]] as a weapon.
+When you choose this path at 3rd level, you gain a set of [[[general:Equipment#armor-and-shields|spiked armor]]] as a weapon.
 If you use Unarmored Defense while wearing the armor your AC increases by 1, otherwise it counts as Medium Armor with an AC of 14 + your Constitution modifier.

 While you are wearing spiked armor and raging, and either wielding a shield, a single weapon, or no weapons, you can use a bonus action to make one unarmed strike empowered by your armor at a target within 5 feet of you.
 While wearing the armor your unarmed strikes count as weapon attacks, and deal 1d4 + your Strength modifier in piercing damage.